neo-ngd/reference/Becoming_Core_Dev/How-to-Become-A-NEO-Core-Developer-V2.1.md

 NEO operates as an open-source project.
 Developers who are interested in contributing to core NEO projects are welcome and encouraged.
 Anyone can make contributions, ranging from GitHub issues, documentations to providing new features and patches.

-Community developers who have made outstanding contributions to the NEO core code, after being evaluated by the NEO Foundation, are given the chance to become a 'Core Developer'.
-Core Developers have the authority to manage the core code base, and therefore, have more obligations to participate in core project contributions.
+Community developers who have made outstanding contributions to the NEO core code, after being evaluated by the NEO Foundation, are given the chance to become a 'Core Developer.'
+Core Developers have the authority to manage the core code base, and therefore have more obligations to participate in core project contributions.

 ### Why We Need More Core Developers

 1. As the NEO community grows, so does the need for the development of low-level infrastructure.
-The intention with awarding Core Developer roles is to deepen the engagement with developers who are currently making outstanding contributions to the NEO community, and motivating them to focus more on the low-level development of NEO.
+The intention of awarding Core Developer roles is to deepen the engagement with developers who are currently making outstanding contributions to the NEO community, and to motivate them to focus more on the low-level development of NEO.
 2. NEO's code base is constantly improving, and therefore needs more maintainers.
 During the earlier stages of NEO development, Erik Zhang was the sole maintainer of the core project.
-But as NEO accelerates its decentralization, more power to the community in terms of the core code will benefit the overall development.
+But as NEO accelerates its decentralization, giving more power to the community in terms of the core code will benefit its overall development.

 *Note that community contributors who become 'core developers' are not employees of NEO.
-The goal is to encourage and cultivate the interest in learning about and contributing to the fundamental levels of NEO's development.*
+The goal is to encourage and cultivate interest in learning about and contributing to the fundamental levels of NEO's development.*

 ## Evaluation

 ### Projects to Contribute

-You can become a core developer by contributing to one or more of the following core projects on GitHub.
+You can become a core developer by contributing to one or more of the following core project repositaries on GitHub.
 To contribute, please fork, fix, commit and send a Pull Request for the maintainers to review and merge into the main code base.
 Before sending a Pull Request, please consult the [**Contribution Guideline**](https://github.com/neo-project/neo#how-to-contribute) found on the NEO core project.

 - NEO's core project, VM, compilers, nodes and development packs.
   - [neo](https://github.com/neo-project/neo)